1. Definitions and Interpretations

 “Entry” – means the material submitted for a Category by the Entrant;

-“Entry Fee” – means the relevant fee, payable by the Entrant for the corresponding Category, which is set out in the Rules or on the Website.
+“Entry Fee” – means the relevant fee, payable by the Entrant for the corresponding Category, which is set out in the Rules of Entry.
 Entry Fees must be paid in accordance with the Rules of Entry;

 “Multiple Entries” – means more than one Entry per Entrant;